 Does your mom still have kids at home?
 Maybe some kids off in the world and others still in the nest?
 Is she doing laundry and cooking and washing up?
 She needs an escape- she’s been a mom for a long time and needs reaffirmation that she’s still a woman, not just ‘mom.’

 A gift certificate to a spa can be a good idea IF your mom treats herself to this every now and then, however, if she’s the type who has put her desires on a back burner, facing a solo trip to the spa can be daunting, so accompanying your mom there for facials and foot rubs together is a better idea.

 If your mom is the type who doesn’t like strangers touching her, a spa day would be terrifying and uncomfortable for her, and bringing her a gift basket with bath salts, a DIY facial scrub and a magazine that she wouldn’t usually purchase for herself may be the better option.
-Offer to take the kids out to the park for a couple of hours so she can relax, undisturbed, in a hot bath.
+Offer to take any younger kids still at home out to the park for a couple of hours so she can relax, undisturbed, in a hot bath.

 This mom has her hands full.
 She may be a stay at home mom (SAHM) or juggling work with mom-hood, and kids may be varying ages but all at home and relying on mom some way or another.
 This is the mom my daughter was thinking about, and yes, she needs a break.

 Don’t give her a memento that will just add to her dusting or a pretty plant that she will feel guilty about when she forgets to water it and it dies.

 If you left her home alone, she would undoubtedly be doing laundry or tidying up and not able to relax because she is surrounded by so much stuff-to-do.